samuelstevens/racket-rss/README.md

 ### 2. Generate JSON feed

-- I'm writing this part in Racket to learn the language, but it would make plenty of sense to use Python, or even NodeJS.
+- I'm writing this part in Racket to learn the language, but it would make plenty of sense to use bash, Python, Go or even NodeJS.
 - I'm using [`readability.js`](https://github.com/mozilla/readability) to extract plain text content.
   - I probably want a fallback of some kind when this doesn't work--probably just raw HTML with some minimal CSS.
+  - I definitely want to add PDFs to this list, so I'll need a fallback for sure.
 - I'll run this program regularly (twice a day?) with launchd, [inspired by this post](https://blog.jan-ahrens.eu/2017/01/13/cron-is-dead-long-live-launchd.html).
 - I'll also write a bash script to commit this file to my [personal website](https://samuelstevens.me).